Tributes pour in to honor Sen. Bob Dole’s legacy in Kansas

 TOPEKA, Kan.
 (KSNT) — Supporters of late Kansas Senator Bob Dole are honoring his memory, showing an ‘outpouring’ of appreciation for the legacy the senator left behind.

-Audrey Coleman, Director of the Dole Institute of Politics in Lawrence, said the museum has received an influx of messages from people across the state, remembering the time they’ve shared.
+Audrey Coleman, Director of the Dole Institute of Politics in Lawrence, said the museum had received an influx of messages from people across the state, remembering the time they’ve shared.

 “Some of whom may have grown up with Senator Dole from the Russell area, their same hometown, or have interacted with him at a campaign event or a public event, some time throughout his long career of service,” Coleman said.